jzchenriver/holoconet/README.md

 3. Run test.py

-If you find the work helpful, please givie me a star and cite the paper.
+If you find the work helpful, please give me a star and cite the paper.

 G. Chen, Z. Wang, W. Wang, X. Li and H. Wu, "Holistic Modularization of Local Contrast in the End-to-end Network for Infrared Small Target Detection," in IEEE Geoscience and Remote Sensing Letters, doi: 10.1109/LGRS.2023.3320191.